-For the year ended December 31, 2004 and three months ended March 31, 2005, approximately 43% and 44%, respectively, of our business was conducted in functional currencies other than the U.S. dollar, which is our reporting currency.
+For the nine months ended September 30, 2005 approximately 46% of our continuing business was conducted in functional currencies other than the U.S. dollar, which is our reporting currency.
 As a result, currency fluctuations among the U.S. dollar and the currencies in which we do business have caused and will continue to cause foreign currency transaction gains and losses.
 Currently, we attempt to manage foreign currency risk through the matching of assets and liabilities.
 In the future, we may undertake to manage foreign currency risk through additional hedging methods.
 We recognize foreign currency gains or losses arising from our operations in the period incurred.
 We cannot guarantee that we will be successful in managing foreign currency risk or in predicting the effects of exchange rate fluctuations upon our future operating results because of the number of currencies involved, the variability of currency exposure and the potential volatility of currency exchange rates.

-Additional costs for complying with recent changes in Securities and Exchange Commission, Nasdaq Stock Market and accounting rules could adversely affect our profits.
+Additional costs for complying with recent changes in Securities and Exchange Commission, NASDAQ Stock Market and accounting rules could adversely affect our profits.

-Recent changes in the Securities and Exchange Commission and Nasdaq rules including the Sarbanes-Oxley Act of 2002, as well as changes in accounting rules, will cause us to incur significant additional costs including professional fees, as well as additional personnel costs, in order to keep informed of the changes and operate in a compliant manner.
-These additional costs which were approximately \$1.3 million during 2004, may be significant enough to cause our growth targets to be reduced, and consequently, our financial position and results of operations may be negatively impacted.
+Recent changes in the Securities and Exchange Commission and NASDAQ rules including the Sarbanes-Oxley Act of 2002, as well as changes in accounting rules, will cause us to incur significant additional costs including professional fees, as well as additional personnel costs, in order to keep informed of the changes and attempt to operate in a compliant manner.
+These additional costs, which were approximately \$1.3 million during 2004, may be significant enough to cause our growth targets to be reduced, and consequently, our financial position and results of operations may be negatively impacted.
 We expect the cost of our Sarbanes-Oxley compliance efforts to be approximately \$1.0 million during 2005.